wolce/ctf-writeups/HackTM_CTF_2020/dora/dora.md

 # Dora

 Dora was part of the [nullcon HackIM CTF]().
-Two indications were given to us:
+Two indications were given:

- - `nc misc.ctf.nullcon.net 8000`
+`nc misc.ctf.nullcon.net 8000`
 > Dora needs to be found 800 times

 ## Recon